mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 To link epics to an initiative, do as follows:

 1. At the bottom of the **Epics** section, click **+ Link Epics**.
 The **Link Epics** dialog window opens.
-2. Select the app, which you want to link epics of.
+2. Select the app to which you want to link epics.
 3. Select the epics.
 You can search by the epic ID or name.
 4. Click **Add** to link the selected epics to the initiative.

 {{% alert color="info" %}}
-To link epics from multiple apps to a single initiative, all apps should be linked to this initaitve and you need to repeat the steps for each app separately.
+To link epics from multiple apps to a single initiative, all apps should be linked to this initiative and you need to repeat the steps for each app separately.
 {{% /alert %}}

 Once an epic is added, its ID, name, owner, and progress are displayed in this section.
 Users can go to the epic directly from here if they have rights to the app to which the epic belongs.